hannes-marais/innovation-algebra/README.md

 13. **Metrics** - Measurement tools that quantify information.
 In business, metrics are used to track the effectiveness of processes over time.

-14. **Headlines from the future** - A creativity tool in which you imagine what headlines in the future might say about your product or organization, helping you define what success looks like and what you need to do to achieve it.
+14. :star: **Headlines from the future** - A creativity tool in which you imagine what headlines in the future might say about your product or organization, helping you define what success looks like and what you need to do to achieve it.

 15. **PESTEL** - Stands for Political, Economic, Social, Technological, Environmental, and Legal.
 It's a framework used for scanning an organization’s external macro environment.